By Diane Fielder McCormick

 I know the things he spoke in the video are the heart cry of every Mother’s child that took their life.
 I would like for the Mothers especially as they watch the video to hear and see THEIR CHILD thru this video.
 And to know that their child- and YOUR BEAUTIFUL BOY or GIRL felt the same way but were unable in their moment of pain to express it.

-Yes, it’s true, our biggest fear is that our child will be forgotten as if they never existed.
-This way Joshua’s very beautiful and compassionate heart will help bring healing to many other Mothers drowning in their grief.
+Yes, it’s true, our biggest fear is that our children will be forgotten as if they never existed.
+This way Joshua’s very beautiful and compassionate heart will help bring healing to many other mothers and fathers drowning in their grief.

 If you struggle with addiction and suicidal thoughts, there is help.
 If you are feeling suicidal, use the crisis text line at 741-741.
-Or the Suicide Hotline at 1-800-273-8255.
-Please keep fighting because we moms and dads do hurt.
+Or the Suicide Prevention Lifeline at 1-800-273-8255.

 These videos are now posted on Google Drive instead of YouTube.
-I had to make them private on YouTube due to a younger audience potentially being triggered.
+I had to make them private on YouTube due to a younger audience potentially being triggered and because YouTude was recommending them and I know Diane wanted bereaved parents to see them so they’d know their child loved them.

 Video #1 – “You are not to blame.
 Don’t go back and think that you did this or you did that….I love the James River”